The first time I made this original recipe, it was a total disaster.

 - Set slow cooker to high for four hours or low for 8 hours, adding cheese about a half hour from the end of the time.

 Recipe inspired by Cents to get Debt Free, where almost everyone loves her recipe.
 I must have been a fluke!
+But I’m glad for the disaster because it pushed me to make it much, much better in my humble opinion.

 If you missed the last Monday Mission, click here.